 And, to continue piling, Murray blew out his ACL in a late-season blowout win against Kentucky.
 Yikes, yikes, yikes.

 Murray’s college career ended prematurely in November 2013 without ever once being considered for a Heisman Trophy.
-Murray’s injury afforded him a six-month offseason to rehab before the 2014 NFL Draft in New York.
+His injury afforded him a six-month offseason to rehab before the 2014 NFL Draft in New York.

 Aaron Murray’s Professional Career